 She grew up as a daydreaming child with a strong attachment to nature, her spiritual beliefs and a fanciful imagination.
 She blends an embellishment of beauty in the world with her satirical point of view about reality and existence.

 She was diagnosed in 2007 with Bipolar (Manic-Depressive) Disorder; a chemical imbalance in her brain characterized by periods of unprovoked extreme emotions.
-Through the past six years, she has learned to cope with the symptoms in order to function on a day to day basis.
+Through the years, she has learned to cope with the symptoms in order to function on a day to day basis.

 The Claremont Review (poetry)